anbjos/spectral-transformer/README.md

 ---
 ### Explanation Summary

 The attention mechanism identifies and amplifies important relationships between sequence elements.
 Each column in $V$ represents an abstract [embedding](https://en.wikipedia.org/wiki/Word_embedding) of an element in the input to the attention head.
-The $j$-th column of $A$ represents the weighting of these embeddings for calculating the $j$-th element in the output, with the $i$-th element representing the weight of the $i$-th embedding.
+The $j$-th column of $A$ represents the weighting of these embeddings for calculating the $j$-th element in the output, with the $i$-th element representing the weight of the $i$-th column in $V$.

 The weight matrices $W_Q$, $W_K$, and $W_V$ are learned during training and independently map each input element (each column in $X$) to corresponding columns in the query, key, and value matrices.
 This independent transformation allows the model to capture the necessary relationships for effective task performance.